beesmart/Creative-Commerce/aura-supercommerce/readme.txt

 == Description ==

 The Creative Commerce Foundation enables a variety of additional functions in Wordpress & WooCommerce.
+Test

 == Installation ==